Looking for reliable and trustworthy zero-waste shops?

 They are not exclusively vegan like many stores on this list, so you will see locally sourced eggs, dairy and meat products here.

-Bonus: their café offers freshly roasted coffee, sodas, wine, and beer so you can sip while you shop!
+Bonus: their cafe offers freshly roasted coffee, sodas, wine and beer, so you can sip while you shop!

 Location: Garden City, Idaho.
 United States.

 This is a full on plastic-free, zero waste grocery store!
 One can quite easily shop for everything from staples to luxuries and everything in between.